Nexis-Network/NEXIS/exzo-fork/readme.md

 # Exzo fork maintenance guide and tools

-Exzo is a fork of Solana blockchain.
+Exzo is a fork of Nexis blockchain.
 This document will describe how we treat code, and manage branches.

 ## Exzo releases
-Solana has edge/beta/stable branches:
+Nexis has edge/beta/stable branches:
 - edge is only used on testnet;
 - beta is some kind of migration, early adoption of edge codebase to the mainnet;
 - stable is widespread on mainnet